 These are the following; 4mm, 6mm, 8mm, 10mm, 12mm, 15mm and 19mm.

 6mm toughened glass is used to cover and protect larger items, such as regularly used dining tables, tables which are used in the public domain such as restaurants and bars, and also for coffee tables and sideboards.
+6mm thickness is the most common for replacement garden furniture tables.

 8mm glass is the first thickness that is considered for stand alone desks, or for furniture which has minimal support underneath i.e. not sitting completely flush on the furniture.
 Desks for example which are essentially tressels and glass can incorporate an 8mm clear toughened piece of glass.